 How much exercise do the dogs require?

 Puppies need physical activity in the form of play or walking.
 Puppy Raisers should expect to provide at least 25-40 minutes of exercise per day.
-This could be accomplished by brisk walking or playing in a safe, fenced area, for example.
+This could be accomplished by brisk walking or playing in a safe, fenced area (no dog parks), for example.
 Please understand that for young dogs under one year of age, bones and joints are still forming so exercise by running the dog along side you while you run, jog, bike, etc. is not appropriate.

 What Supplies does Mutts with a Mission provide?

-- A collar, training leash, training vest and a small crate for crate training
+A collar, training leash, training vest and a crate for crate training

 What does the Puppy Raiser provide?